DogsIRLOrg/DogsIRL/README.md

 ### **Scope In**
 This web app will allow users to create profiles for their dogs.
 The app will allow pets to virtually interact with each other.
-User will be able to collect the petcards of fellow pets once they have interacted.
+Users will be able to collect the petcards of other pets once they have interacted.
-Pets will be able to have short text dialogue.
+Pets will be able to have short text dialogue interactions.

 ### **Scope Out**
 Selling user data.